 The architects hoped to build another Portugal friendly port along the Spice route to facilitate trade between Asia and Europe.
 The castle was later taken over by the Dutch and then transferred to England to prevent Napoleon’s conquest.
 The British feared that if France or other countries could conquer it, they would gain more power.
 So England decided to destroy it rather than protecting it.
 At the request of Singapore’s founder, Mr. Raffles, only a small gate was preserved.

-2. Melaka Straits Mosque
+Melaka Straits Mosque With Beautiful Color Displays

-Melaka Straits Mosque was built in the early 20th century with a mix of East Asian and Malay architectural styles.
+Melaka Straits Mosque is a religious Melaka attraction that was built in the early 20th century with a mix of East Asian and Malay architectural styles.
 When the water level is high, this mosque which is made in the artificial islands of Malacca, can be seen floating.
 In the traditional style, the outside of the mosques is white with a shade of different colors.
 In this case, yellow and green glass enclosures are one of the main points that distinguishes this mosque.
 The building has a special beauty at night.
 The mosques are a public place for the worship of God, but tourists can visit them.

-3. Malacca Sultanate Palace
+Malacca Sultanate Palace in A Famosa

 Although not a real building, it is a good copy that was made to show the history of the area in 1984.
 The palace was built on the basis of a historical description of the palace of Mansur Shah of Malacca, a sultan who ruled Malacca from 1456 to 1477.
 The palace has a series of dioramas (three-dimensional replicas) that represent ordinary days inside the palace.
 Applicants, guards, and vendors waited in the main hall to respect the sultan so they could share their requests with him.

-Menara Taming Sari
+Menara Taming Sari a Tall Gyrating Tower

 The tower is reminiscent of Seattle’s space needle and was built for the same purposes.
 The tower provides an overview of past history and present-day changes in Malacca.
 This gyro tower is 110 meters high and can accommodate up to 80 people at a time.
 At the base of the tower are other activities such as horseback riding and renting electric cars.

-Cheng Hoon Teng Temple
+Cheng Hoon Teng Temple Built for Worship

 Baba Nyonya Heritage Museum

-Church of Saint Paul
+Church of Saint Paul Suitable for Taking Photos

-9. Jonker Street
+Jonker Street in Chinatown

 This street is the center of the Chinatown in Malacca.
 This place served as a home for most of the servants of the Dutch aristocracy during the Dutch colonization.
-However, after the Dutch left, this place became the residence of the nobles themselves.
+However, after the Dutch left, this Melaka attraction became the residence of the nobles themselves.
 Many of the large 17th-century houses remain, along with numerous shops, restaurants, and other amenities.
 The street is occupied every Friday, Saturday and Sunday night and works as a Night Market only.

-1. Christ Church
+Christ Church or Portuguese Church